 Sometimes this is not like traditional hip injuries, but it is from a birth defect that you might not notice until your adulthood.
 Other times you can have subluxations of the hip joint that causes it to be unstable.

-We have chiropractors at our office who perform manipulations of the joints to create evenness that can relieve pain and help with hip stability.
+We have physical therapists at our office who perform manipulations of the joints to create evenness that can relieve pain and help with hip stability.

 Call Us Today to Setup an Appointment